microsoft/fluentui/packages/react-popover/Spec.md

 Using a Popover with a focus trap is no different from a modal dialog in terms of a11y.
 Therefore, aria-hidden must be applied to all non-interactive elements of the page when the Popover is open.

-This also means that Popover should be closed when another Popover is opened if they are not nested.
+This also means that a Popover should be closed when another Popover is opened if they are not nested.
 In a nested case, the parent Popovers need to be hidden.

 ### Accessible markup